JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/JATOS-Results-Archive-JRZIP.md

 ## Introduction

-A JRZIP ("JATOS study results archive") is a file package format used to export results from JATOS instances.
-A JRZIP aggregates result data, result files, and associated metadata into a single file for distribution.
-JRZIP files are based on the ZIP format and have a `.jrzip` file extension.
-Any ZIP unpacker can be used to extract the files.
+A JATOS results archive is a file package format used to export results from JATOS instances.
+Such an archive aggregates result data, result files, and associated metadata into a single file for distribution.
+These files are based on the ZIP format and have a `.zip` file extension (`.jrzip` in versions older than 3.9.7).

-## JRZIP File System Structure
+## File System Structure

-A JRZIP file is organized by study results.
+A JATOS results archive file is organized by study results.
 Each study result folder (named _study_result_x_, where _x_ is the study result ID) contains folders for the component results (named _comp_result_y_, where _y_ is the component result ID) that belong to the components of the study.
 Each component result folder contains uploaded result files in the _files_ folder and the result data in the _data.txt_ file.

 ```
 /